Temp Mail Logo

 What this tool does

 This email blacklist checker performs real DNSBL (DNS-based Blackhole List) lookups against 23 major spam and reputation databases.
-Enter any IP address, domain name, or email address — the tool automatically strips email addresses to just the domain, resolves the domain to its IP when needed, and queries each applicable blacklist using the authentic DNSBL protocol over encrypted DNS over HTTPS (Cloudflare primary, Google fallback).
+Enter any IPv4 address, domain name, or email address.
+The tool strips email local parts automatically, resolves domains to their A-record IP when needed, and queries each applicable blacklist using the authentic DNSBL reverse-IP A-record protocol over encrypted DNS over HTTPS (Cloudflare primary, Google DoH automatic fallback).

-A single blacklisting on Spamhaus ZEN or Barracuda BRBL can cause a significant portion of your email to be rejected or routed to spam by Gmail, Outlook, Yahoo, and enterprise mail gateways worldwide.
-Domain-based lists like Spamhaus DBL, URIBL, and SURBL affect email where your domain appears as a link or sender address — even when using a reputable third-party email provider.
-This tool checks both IP and domain blacklists so you get a complete picture of your sending reputation.
+A single listing on Spamhaus ZEN or Barracuda BRBL can cause a significant portion of email from that IP to be rejected or routed to spam at Gmail, Outlook, Yahoo, and enterprise mail gateways worldwide.
+Often silently, with no bounce notification to the sender.
+Domain-based lists like Spamhaus DBL, URIBL, and SURBL operate differently: they list domains found in spam message bodies, meaning your domain can affect deliverability even when you send exclusively through a clean IP at a reputable ESP.
+This tool checks both IP-based and domain-based lists so you get a complete picture of your sending reputation in one run.

 Major blacklists checked